 Distance learners may be adults juggling full-time work and family responsibilities or traditional-aged students who find online courses the best solution to meet their educational needs.
 Advisors for distance learners understand the challenges of being located off of the main campus and provide educational guidance about courses and academic requirements as well as help with self-discipline and motivation necessary for success in an online degree program.

 Online students take the same courses that traditional on-campus UWM students take and are taught by the same faculty and academic staff.
 The courses are just delivered in a different format.
 No distinction is made between an online student and a traditional student.
-The online coursework leads to the same high-quality degree that is received by students who attend face-to-face classes.
+The online coursework leads to the same high-quality degree that is received by students who attend face-to-face classes, and the application process begins at apply.wisconsin.edu.

 - Political Science

 While all of the requirements for the major can be completed on-line, there may be some degree requirements that are not available on-line.
-For example, if you still need to meet a foreign language requirement, you and your advisor will explore options on how to fulfill the requirement since those classes are not on-line.
-Common options include coming to the UWM campus just for those classes, taking the requirement at a university close to where you live and transferring the credit back to UWM, or finding another university that does offer the requirement on-line and transferring the credit back to UWM.
+For example, if you still need to meet a foreign language requirement because you did not take enough in high school, you and your advisor will explore options on how to fulfill the requirement since those classes are not on-line.
+Common options include coming to the UWM campus just for those classes, taking the requirement at a university close to where you live and transferring the credit back to UWM, or finding another university that does offer foreign language on-line and transferring the credit back to UWM.
+All of our online majors require that the fourth level of a single foreign language be completed.
+A student who has passed, for example, Spanish 4 in high school will have met this requirement.
+Otherwise the student must take through fourth-semester Spanish (or another foreign language) while in college.
+Students with some previous high school foreign language, but not four levels worth, should consult with an advisor about either continuing that language through the fourth level or starting a new language in college; one path may be shorter than another.

-We also offer special advising at several UW two-year campuses under the name “College Connections” for students interested in making the transition from a two-year campus to UWM.
+We also offer in-person advising at several UW two-year campuses for students interested in making the transition from that campus to UWM.
 The advisors listed below can meet with you to help you plan your next steps.
 Contact them for days and times they are available at the two-year campuses.

 - Andy Cuneo takes appointments at UW-Waukesha